Generative AI creates 'visual elevator music' as study reveals cultural stagnation is underway

 Source: The Conversation

-The experiment started with diverse prompts designed to test the system's ability to maintain complexity and specificity.
-One example began with the detailed scenario: "The Prime Minister pored over strategy documents, trying to sell the public on a fragile peace deal while juggling the weight of his job amidst impending military action."
-After multiple iteration cycles, this rich narrative collapsed into a bland image of a formal interior space—no people, no drama, no real sense of time and place
+The experiment started with a complex prompt: "The Prime Minister pored over strategy documents, trying to sell the public on a fragile peace deal while juggling the weight of his job amidst impending military action."
+After the feedback loops ran their course, the system produced a bland image of a formal interior space—no people, no drama, no real sense of time and place

 1